tiffix1/ISU-CDC-Handbook/README.md

 ---

 ## Scanning for Vulnerabilities
 There a variety tools available for you to use that can streamline the process of hunting for vulnerabilities.
+The earlier this is implemented the better as it will thoroughly assess what your system security needs.

 ### Nessus
 Nessus is an enterprise tool that is quite reputable and is widely used within the industry.
 Nessus offers a free 30 day trial on their popular vulnerability scanner.
 It's limited compared to the commercial version but still provides valuable vulnerability scanning capabilities.
 Visit https://www.tenable.com/downloads/nessus?loginAttempted=true to download you have the option to choose from a preformatted virtual machine file or download the file directly to the host.